postmates/cerlnan_avro/apps/cerlnan_avro/README.md

 # cerlnan_avro

-An Erlang / Elixir client for Cernan's Avro source.
+An Erlang client for Cernan's Avro source.

 ## Usage

 The following examples assume you have an instance of Cernan's Avro source accepting connections on `localhost:2002`.

-### Erlang

 ```erlang
 application:ensure_all_started(cerlnan_avro).